tankersen/side-scrolling-platformer/proposal.md

 - Player character and environment have custom art/animations and player is able to play the level to reach a win condition

 Minimal Viable Outcome:
-- Player is able to move around the environment and avoid
+- Player is able to move around the environment and avoid obstacles

 ## Milestones